reinierkof/magik-company/README.md

 ## Features

 ### Caching

 Caching is used to minimalize the usage of your local resources.
 Any time one transmits to magik (buffer or local) the cache is refreshed. magik-company-reload-cache can be used to manually refresh the cache.

 ### Yasnippet completion

 When a yasnippet is found it is automatically completed when the autocomplete is done.
-When a method is completed the parameters are automatically inserted as yasnippet (optional can be toggeled)
+When a method is completed the parameters are automatically inserted as yasnippet (optional can be toggled)

 ### Variables

 all variables that are assigned with "<<" in your current scope are available for completion Parameters will also be seen as variables within a scope.
 Loop variables are also available within the loop scope as variable.

 ### Methods

 When a type is available all methods on this type are available The type is available when:

 - _self is used within a method and the exemplar is loaded in the session
 - an object from the objects candidates is used
 - a parameter with a type_doc comment is used